Sukhrobjon/custom-django-api/proposal.md

 ### Know The Movie Genre

-- This api uses a
+- This API uses a trained machine learning model to predict the movie genre based on user's description about the movie.

-Question: I have trained ML model which predicts the movie genre according to its description.
-The current model accuracy is 50%.
-How can I integrate ML model as an api project?

-result is the movie genre
+- The `json` result will be the genres of the movie

+- Since the number of sample I have to train the model is small dataset, Right now the accuracy of the model is **50%**.
+I am working on to improve the model performance.